 For the purposes of the following Workstation Security Standards, "Authorized Person" means a Partner Agency authorized agent or representative (each, an "HMIS End User," or simply an "End User") who has completed the SCC HMIS Client Consent training within the past twelve (12) months.

-- 1. An HMIS Privacy Statement is visibly posted at each HMIS intake desk (or comparable location).
-If the workstation is not in a fixed location HMIS Privacy Statement must be provided as a handout. - 2.
-Each HMIS workstation computer is in a secure location where only Authorized Persons have access.
+1. An HMIS Privacy Statement is visibly posted at each HMIS intake desk (or comparable location).
+If the workstation is not in a fixed location HMIS Privacy Statement must be provided as a handout.